 Hate Pink Floyd" t-shirt and invited to audition as singer

 for a fledgling band that had been pestering Malcolm McLaren to

 manage them.
-If John hadn't joined the Sex Pistols back in 1975
+If John had not joined the Sex Pistols back in 1975

 they would have been a very, very different band.
 Things just wouldn't